Raymond Conners

 Winslow 0.0–1.0 miles / 1–4 min to ferry

-Winslow is the island’s compact downtown core, centered on the ferry landing, commercial streets, civic uses, and the walkable waterfront edge.
-The Winslow Subarea Plan page confirms it as a distinct planning area, and Redfin describes the neighborhood market as highly competitiv...
+Winslow is the island's compact downtown core, centered on the ferry landing, commercial streets, civic uses, and the walkable waterfront edge.
+The Winslow Subarea Plan page confirms it as a distinct planning area, and recent activity reflects a highly competitive submarket with quick movement on well-priced inventory.

 Wing Point 1.0–2.0 miles / 4–7 min to ferry

 Wing Point is a peninsula neighborhood known for water views, golf course surroundings, and a mix of classic waterfront and view homes.
-A Redfin example for Wing Point shows waterfront features and a 1.6-mile high-school assignment example, reinforcing that this is a close-in but...
+Closing data and listing histories consistently show waterfront premiums and a roughly 1.6-mile high-school assignment, reinforcing that this is a close-in but distinctly upmarket pocket of the island.

 Eagle Harbor 1.0–3.0 miles / 4–9 min to ferry

-Eagle Harbor wraps the island’s central harbor edge and mixes waterfront homes, moorage-adjacent settings, and residential streets close to Winslow.
+Eagle Harbor wraps the island's central harbor edge and mixes waterfront homes, moorage-adjacent settings, and residential streets close to Winslow.
 It is one of the most maritime-feeling parts of the island, with shore access and a strong harbor identity.
-Redfin shows it as a ve...
+Recent closings reinforce its standing as a very tightly held submarket where waterfront and view homes turn over slowly.

 Rolling Bay 5.0–7.0 miles / 10–16 min to ferry

 Rolling Bay is an eastern-island neighborhood with a rural-residential feel, shoreline pockets, and roads that bend along bluffs and coves.
-Zillow’s area page shows a substantial housing market, while Redfin listing examples indicate school assignment distances typical of the eas...
+Active inventory typically runs deeper than the central island, and school assignment distances are typical of the eastern shore, with longer drives to the high-school campus than the close-in Winslow neighborhoods.

 Murden Cove 5.5–7.5 miles / 11–17 min to ferry